 While a mobile hotspot is also a type of Wi-Fi hotspot, we usually refer to public wireless access points when we talk about Wi-Fi hotspots.
 These are created by wireless routers and found in places such as coffee shops, shopping malls, hotels, airports, and railway stations.
 Public Wi-Fi hotspots are often free, and you only need a device with wireless connectivity to utilize them.

 The one significant difference between mobile hotspots and Wi-Fi hotspots is security.
 As a mobile hotspot is typically private, created by you or someone you know, and accessible only to people you know, it is relatively secure.
 On the other hand, Wi-Fi hotspots are public and accessible to everyone.
 This can allow a malicious person to eavesdrop on your internet traffic and potentially steal login credentials and other private information.
 That said, you can protect yourself while using a Wi-Fi hotspot by using a good VPN.
+It’s also possible to set up your own private Wi-Fi hotspot using a Windows computer.

 What to Look For in a MiFi Device